lipunovms/artifactory-cleaner/README.md

 ## Artifactory cleaner
 It removes old artifacts from your artifactory server.
-Available types of repositories(tested): maven, npm, gems, generic.
+Available types of repositories(tested): maven, npm, gems, generic, docker.

 ## How to use:
 `docker-compose up`